Hiberly/tech-debt-reading-list/README.md

 # Tech Debt - Prevention, Diagnosis and Cure

 A tech debt reading and resources list.
-This list contains lots of ways to diagnose, prevent and control tech debt.
+It contains lots of ways to diagnose, prevent and control tech debt.

 This is a WIP!
 Please add any resources you find interesting by forking and creating a pull request.